deepanshuMeteor/DIB-PowerPlatform/Instructions/Labs/Lab07_workflow-tools.md

 1. In the **Name your topic** text box, enter **`Priority Tasks`**.

-1. In the **Create a topic to...** text box, enter `Ask the user to choose a priority from a list containing High, Medium, and Low`.
+1. In the **Create a topic to...** text box, enter `Ask the user to type a priority from High, Medium, and Low and convert the output into string instead of choice`.

 1. Select **Create**.